LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 ## Add the ModID into Translation Keys

 If you do not, your keys are likely to conflict with other mods, and override those or get overrided by those.
 Some even conflict with vanilla Minecraft.
-If you are sure that your key will never conflict (such as `item.no.one.would.use.this.key.i.am.pretty.sure.sjkdsnxjakyxdnga.name`, then you can leave it behind.
+If you are sure that your key will never conflict (such as `item.no.one.would.use.this.key.i.am.pretty.sure.asdgdsafgasfd.name`), then you can leave it behind.

 Example of mod of key conflict and solution: